ilshad/pedestal-introspector/README.md

 ## Options

-_(added in 0.2.0)_ Big trees are rendering too slow in the introspector's window.
+_(added in 0.2.0)_ Big trees' rendering are too slow in the introspector's window.
 It can be annoying.
 Use keyword argument `exclude` with vector of vectors - paths in the data model: